ITensor/website/docs/classes/spinless.md

 # Spinless and SpinlessSite

-The Spinless class is a specialization of [[SiteSet|classes/siteset]] which initializes its sites of be of type SpinlessSite, representing a spinless particle with maximum site occupancy of one (a fermion or "hard-core" boson).
+The Spinless class is a specialization of [[SiteSet|classes/siteset]] which initializes its sites to be of type SpinlessSite, representing a spinless particle with maximum site occupancy of one (a fermion or "hard-core" boson).

 The SpinlessSite class can also be used to create custom SiteSets which mix SpinlessSites